 Erwin van Hunen is a Microsoft 5 year MVP, Microsoft Certified Master, and Microsoft Certified Solutions Master and works at Rencore.
 He is currently a Rencore product Owner and a core member of the SharePoint Patterns and Practices (PnP) team.

-Erwin: “My recommendation is, giving the fact that I am part of the PnP [Patterns and Practices] core team, is to join the monthly PnP and bi-weekly calls we offer because that’s where you will hear about all the new things and all the best approaches – there is a saying there are no customization best practices but, well… they are definitely good practices.
-You can sit back, relax and listen for an hour and you will hear early announcements on things.
+Erwin: “My recommendation is, giving the fact that I am part of the PnP [Patterns and Practices] core team, is to join the monthly PnP and bi-weekly calls we offer because that’s where you will hear about all the new things and all the best approaches.
+There is a saying that there are no customization best practices, but these are definitely good practices.
+You can sit back, relax and listen for an hour and you will hear early announcements on topics.
 As it happens, we demo things in those calls which will be released maybe 6 months later, so you can really get an idea of what’s happening and coming up.”

 Waldek Mastykarz is a 10 year Microsoft Office Development MVP and Product Owner at Rencore.
 He reinforces our product development and is also a member of the SharePoint PnP Core Team

 Another hot topic affecting many organizations is the deprecation of InfoPath.
-Rencore and skybow have teamed up to create a solution so you can easily move on from InfoPath.
+Rencore have teamed up with skybow and Sintel to create a solution so you can easily move on from InfoPath.
 Click the button below to learn more!